MayCodesThings/maycodesthings.github.io/content/about.md

 Hi!
 I'm May 👋 I dig data, love coding, and live in Bangkok 🇹🇭

-I’m learning SQL, Python, Power BI, Looker Studio, and building real-world projects to sharpen my skills in data wrangling, visualization, and storytelling.
+I’m learning SQL, Python, Power BI, Google BigQuery, and building real-world projects to sharpen my skills in data wrangling, visualization, and storytelling.
 I’m also getting hands-on with tools like Jupyter Notebooks, Pandas, and Git to build a strong foundation in analytics.

 Previously, I worked in recruitment, hiring tech and finance professionals across the APAC and MENA regions.
 Being around so many brilliant minds in tech sparked my interest in data and it’s been a rewarding journey ever since.